-Because the ZS EV has a relatively small 44.5kWh battery, charing times are pretty fast: it's compatible with both CCS and Type 2 chargers and the charging ports are located inside the front grille.
+Because the ZS EV has a relatively small battery, charing times are pretty fast: it's compatible with both CCS and Type 2 chargers and the charging ports are located inside the front grille.

-The MG can top up at 50kW CCS rapid chargers, which are common in motorway services and will deliver 100 miles of range in around 30 minutes, while overnight charging at home from a 7kW wallbox charger will take six and a half hours.
+The MG can top up at 50kW CCS rapid chargers, which are common in motorway services and will deliver 100 miles of range in around 30 minutes, while overnight charging at home from a 7kW wallbox charger will take under six hours.

 You get a three-pin cable that's useful for trickle-charging on visits to relatives and friends, although it'll take 17 hours to fully charge this way, but you pay extra for an eight-metre Type 2 cable more commonly used for charging from wallboxes or public points.

 It's a shame the MG can't take a 100kW charge (which would deliver 100 miles of range in 15 minutes), as the Kia e-Niro and Leaf e+ can do, and also that there's no timed charging to take advantage of off-peak electricity tariffs.

 Most other electric cars have this, and many even have phone apps to make it even easier to control and monitor charging, but the MG has none of that, and you can't even search for charging stations using the sat nav.
 There's also no battery percentage readout (only an old-fashioned fuel-gauge style readout) and no indication of the charging rate when the car is plugged in.

-Even the illuminated MG badge on the grille, which pulses to tell you that the car is charging, is very difficult to see in daylight, so there's a general sense that a lot of the important details you expect from an electric car have been overlooked.
+Even the illuminated MG badge on the grille, which pulses to tell you that the car is charging, is almost impossible to see in daylight, so there's a general sense that a lot of the important details you expect from an electric car have been overlooked.